 A backyard pergola adds wonderful architectural accents to your landscape, and it’s affordable.
 Many homeowners use their pergola as a private getaway or an outdoor entertainment center.
 There are so many great reasons for building a backyard pergola.
-Like any home improvement project, there are also several things to keep in mind before you start the process.
+Like any home improvement project, there are several things to keep in mind before starting the process.

 Building a Backyard Pergola: Six Pre-Planning Tips